yakomaxa/PDP_CPP/README.md

 Now considering give this LGPL license after Java-ported PDP source code.

 This software uses gemmi for structure-reading.
 This part follows gemmi's license (The Mozilla Public License).

+This pdppymol.py, a pymol extention, is under MIT-license.